Skip to main content

 Executive Summary

-This guide details the implementation and usage of YubiKey, a durable and portable external security device, by federal employees and contractors to enhance the security of federal systems through FIDO2 compliant multi-factor authentication MFA.
-It highlights the benefits of YubiKey, emphasizing its resistance to phishing attacks and broad compatibility with various platforms, making it an ideal choice for securing sensitive government data.
-The guide provides comprehensive instructions for initial setup on both MacOS and Windows, including downloading the YubiKey Manager, creating a secure PIN, and configuring the device with federal systems such as Okta.
+The guide provides comprehensive instructions for initial setup on both MacOS and Windows, including downloading the Yubico Authenticator, creating a secure PIN, and configuring the device with federal systems.
 Additionally, it addresses questions concerning the necessity of a PIN for YubiKey, the limitations of using platform authenticators in a federal context, and troubleshooting tips for issues like forgotten PINs or device resetting.
 This document is a crucial resource for federal employees and contractors tasked with maintaining high security standards using YubiKey on federal systems.

 Why YubiKey?